-For the countertop, we ended up going with TCE Stone 4005 instead of the original Frosty Carrina.
+For the countertops, we ended up going with TCE Stone 4005 instead of the original Frosty Carrina.
 Not only did it save us a bunch, but we also liked the colour and veining better with the IKEA off-white Bodbyn cabinets.
 I like how it ties everything together.

-For detailed info, read about our countertop selection process and why I think it’s important to take a look at the actual slab you’ll be installing.
+For detailed info, read about our kitchen countertop selection process and why I think it’s important to take a look at the actual slab you’ll be installing.

 For the remaining finishes, everything stayed the same as in the original plan except for the trim.
 After some thought, I decided to switch from a bevelled version to simple flatstock MDF.
-I decided to keep the style consistent with our basement for a cohesive look which creates better flow in a home.
+I decided to keep the style consistent with our basement for a cohesive look, which creates better flow in a home.

 Cabinets- IKEA Bodbyn Off-white

 Lighting- Cloche Sconce | Harmon Pendants